special culture

 Photo: Getty Images

-The weirdness of the commercial breaks
+The oddity of the commercial intervals

 A view of the audience during The 77th Annual Tony Awards.